-Middlesex County Division of Housing and Social Services is a Public Housing Agency in New Brunswick, New Jersey that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Middlesex County Division of Housing and Social Services is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Middlesex County Division of Housing and Social Services offers Section 8 Housing rental assistance in Middlesex County.

 |Middlesex County Division of Housing & Social Services Housing Choice Voucher||Closed|